Standard Terms For The Supply Of Goods And/Or Services

 16.1.2 For the duration of the Contract and a period of 2 (two) years thereafter, each Party hereby undertakes to the other to keep confidential all information (written or oral) concerning the business and affairs of the other, that it shall have obtained or received as a result of the discussions leading up to or entering into or performance of these Standard Terms (“the information”).

-16.1.3 Each Party hereby undertakes to the other to make all relevant employees, agents,
+16.1.3 Each Party hereby undertakes to the other to make all relevant employees, agents, and subcontractors aware of the confidentiality of the information.

 16.1.4 The obligations set forth in this clause shall survive the termination of the Contract.